NeutronBlast/UCSD-Assignments/README.md

 3. Include the JARs that are in the `/jar` directory

 ## Issues
-1. **Black margin at the top and right:** This is a bug due to an old processing version, unfolding maps is not available for processing 3 so it can't be updated right now.
-[Source](https://github.com/processing/processing/issues/5940)
+1. **Black margin at the top and right:** This is a bug due to a problem with the graphic card, if you are using an NVIDIA graphic card adjust the resolution in the control panel.

 ## Notes
  1. The program displays the maps using OPENGL renderer, it was built with a computer that uses NVIDIA GTX1650 graphic card